Coaching · 2019–2024

 When did Ivanisevic start coaching Djokovic?

 Goran Ivanisevic joined Novak Djokovic's coaching team in December 2018, ahead of the 2019 season.
-He was brought in alongside existing coach Marian Vajda.
-His arrival coincided with a dominant period for Djokovic, who won the 2019 Australian Open within weeks of the partnership beginning.
+He was brought in alongside existing coach Marian Vajda, forming a two-coach setup that combined Vajda's long-term knowledge of Djokovic's game with Ivanisevic's expertise in serve mechanics and grass-court strategy.
+The partnership produced results almost immediately — Djokovic won the 2019 Australian Open within the first few weeks of the arrangement, defeating Rafael Nadal in the final.

 How many Grand Slams did Djokovic win with Ivanisevic as coach?

-Novak Djokovic won multiple Grand Slam titles while Goran Ivanisevic was part of his coaching team (2019–2024), including titles at Wimbledon, the Australian Open, Roland Garros and the US Open.
-These wins helped Djokovic surpass Roger Federer and Rafael Nadal to become the outright record-holder for most Grand Slam singles titles.
+Novak Djokovic won 10 Grand Slam titles with Goran Ivanisevic as part of his coaching team between 2019 and 2024: the 2019 Australian Open and Wimbledon; the 2020 Roland Garros; the 2021 Australian Open, Roland Garros and Wimbledon; the 2022 Wimbledon; and the 2023 Australian Open, Roland Garros and US Open.
+These 10 Slams moved Djokovic from 14 career titles to a record 24, surpassing both Roger Federer (20) and Rafael Nadal (22) to become the outright record holder in men's Grand Slam history.

 Why did Ivanisevic stop coaching Djokovic?